Corcovado National Park

 La Leona Ranger Station is located on the Pacific coastline on the far southern boundary of Corcovado National Park.
 It is located on the northwest bank of the Quebrada Leona on a beach terrace looking out over the Pacific Ocean.
 La Leona Ranger Station can be reached by walking along the beach three kilometers beyond the Carate pulperia.
 Just before reaching the stream, you will pass first Corcovado Lodge, and then La Leona Lodge, two tent camps nestled along the beach that offer wonderful amenities along this primal stretch of savage coastline.
 The same beach trail connects La Leona Ranger Station with Sirena Ranger station, located 20 kilometers to the northwest in what is also a beach trail with only a very small portion of the trail that deviates from the beach.

-La Leona Ranger Station is open year round and offers camping grounds for up to 15 campers, with three public toilets and three showers, as well as a covered area for cooking.
+La Leona Ranger Station is open year round and offers camping grounds, toilet and shower facilities, as well as a covered area for cooking.
 There are no dormitory lodging options and no publicly supplied meals.
 Potable water is available free of charge to refill water bottles.

 The small contingent of park officials stationed at La Leona provide administrative support to park visitors and law enforcement.
 Full time staff normally range from 3-5 park rangers and support staff.